open-ephys/ONI/source/api/liboni/onidefs.rst

     .. macro:: ONI_OPT_HWADDRESS

         (``7``)
-        The address of the host hardware within the acqusition computer.
+        The address of the host hardware within the acquisition computer.
-        Determines the sychronization role of the hardware in multi-host systems.
+        Determines the synchronization role of the hardware in multi-host systems.

         =================== ==================================================